fonbox/fonbox/README.md

 put your phone in the box and have fun

 ### Why is this a thing?
-Class project for Professor Fred Abler's CSC 484 (User-Centered Interface Design and Development)
+[Class project][class_spreadsheet] for Professor Fred Abler's CSC 484 (User-Centered Interface Design and Development)

 #### Basic Instructions
 > 1) Make a 12"x12"x12" cardboard box, or can be other materials.